Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 There is one typical scenario that `row_labels` and `column_labels` are useful.
 For the gene expression analysis, we might use Ensembl ID as the gene ID which is used as row names of the gene expression matrix.
 However, the Ensembl ID is for the indexing of the Ensembl database but not for the human reading.
-Instead, we would prefer to put gene symbol on the heatmap as the row names which is easier to read.
+Instead, we would prefer to put gene symbols on the heatmap as the row names which is easier to read.
 To do this, we only need to assign the corresponding gene symbols to `row_labels` without modifying the original matrix.